-According to Traditional Chinese Medicine and the Five Elements, the bitter flavor is connected with supporting healthy heart function.
-Bitter flavored foods and herbs help cool the body and drain excess heat.
+According to Traditional Chinese Medicine and the Five Elements, the bitter flavor is better to support healthy heart function.
+Bitter flavored foods and herbs cool the body and drain excess heat.

-If someone is suffering from heart disease, they may be better off eating something bitter rather than something sweet.
+If someone is suffering from heart troubles, they may be better off eating something bitter rather than something sweet.

 Some bitter foods good for heart health include: